-The new auto loan offer engine allows borrowers to submit a single online application and get multiple auto refinance offers back.
+This auto loan offer engine allows borrowers to submit a single online application and get multiple auto refinance offers back.
 The tool makes it easy to get transparent, apples to apples comparisons when shopping for the best auto refinancing rates, fees, and terms.

 “The traditional auto refinancing experience is antiquated – like purchasing an airline ticket 20 years ago,” says SuperMoney CEO Miron Lulic.
 “These days buying an airline ticket is fast and easy.
 We’ve brought that same great comparison shopping experience to the auto refinance loan industry.”

-Top auto refinance lenders to consider
+Top lenders to consider

 - OpenRoad Lending offers competitive interest rates that enable auto owners to save an average of $100 a month on payments.
 There are no application fees or other hidden costs.